betaflight/betaflight.com/docs/wiki/guides/archive/Betaflight-2-x-CLI-commands.md

 Note that with this system iTerm accumulation during uncommanded events (wind, impact, etc) is always 'normal' - the attenuation occurs only during commanded inputs.

-The intent is to smoothly reduce inputs to iTerm at high commanded turn rates, e.g. during flips and rolls, so that we minimise unwanted iTerm accumulation, which we know can cause bounce back or instability immediately we stop the flip or roll.
+The intent is to smoothly reduce inputs to iTerm at high commanded turn rates, e.g. during flips and rolls, so that we minimize unwanted iTerm accumulation, which we know can cause bounce back or instability immediately we stop the flip or roll.

 A higher threshold value allows more iTerm accumulation during high roll rate commands, and vice versa.